 Make sure each conversion page provides as much information as possible for your visitors to make the decision to convert.
 For example, your product pages should have all the necessary information about the product, along with pricing and delivery so that your customer has all the information they need in order to make a purchase.
 If your customer is unsure of something, they’re less likely to convert.

 Blogs are a great source of information if you don’t want to overload your web pages.
-Just make sure you include the relevant links to your posts on you web pages.
+Just ensure you include the relevant links to your posts on your web pages.

 If we haven’t made it obvious enough, improving your conversion rate optimisation should be a focal point for you and your business.
 Not only will it save you money by capitalising on your existing traffic rather than spending money on trying to obtain new visitors, but you’ll be more likely to improve your customer retention.
 If they’ve converted once, they’re more likely to convert again.

-For more information on how to boost conversions on your site, give us a call on 0121 369 5874 or email us at email@example.com.
+For more information on how to boost conversions on your site, contact us here.